 Old Pune-Mumbai accident: Quick response of rescue teams helps save lives

-One of the injured called a local rescue teams and as soon as the news of the accident reached the local authorities, a team of rescuers including Shiv Durg Pathak, Vanya Jiv Pathak, and other local rescue teams were dispatched to the scene.
-The rescue teams, comprising trained personnel from the local fire department, police, and medical services, arrived at the site within minutes of the accident.
+As soon as the news of the accident reached the local authorities, a team of rescuers including Shiv Durg Pathak, Vanya Jiv Pathak, and other local rescue teams were dispatched to the scene

 At least 13 people, including four minors, were killed and over 29 others were injured after a private bus carrying 42 passengers, travelling from Pune to Mumbai, fell into a gorge near Borghat under Raigad district’s Khopoli division around 4.30am on Saturday.

 The incident took place in a remote area near the hilly terrain of Khopoli, where a private bus carrying passengers was travelling on a winding road.
-The driver lost control and the bus plunged into a gorge that was 40 to 50 feet deep.
+The driver lost control and the bus plunged into a gorge that was 200 feet deep.

 Sunil Vishnu Gaikwad, secretary of Shiv Durg rescue team, said he received a call at around 4:30 am from a local rescue team member.
 “All of us were asleep.
 But we managed a team of 25 members and rushed to the accident spot within 20 minutes.
 We saw that the bus was broken into two parts, many injured were crying, some were trying to get up and walk and some were crying for help,” he said.